ibm-cloud-docs/apps/starter-kits.md

 # Starter kits
 {: #starter-kits}

-With starter kits, your experience should be easy to use and customizable.
-The starter kits assemble a skeleton production app in the language of your choice, ready for cloud deployment.
-Each starter kit includes a language, a framework, and a pattern for a specific use case and for reusing code.
+Starter kits are great for dynamically assembling a skeleton production application in the language of your choice that's ready for cloud deployment.
+Each starter kit includes a language, a framework, and a pattern for a specific use case.
+You can reuse code rather than reinvent it.
+{:shortdesc}

-If a starter kit requires specific resources, no problem.
-With auto-provisioned resources, {{site.data.keyword.cloud_notm}} automatically creates instances for those resources when you create your app.
-You can access starter kits from the developer portal or command-line interface for instructions that are relevant to your focus area and workflow!
+If a starter kit requires specific services, no problem.
+With auto-provisioned services, {{site.data.keyword.cloud_notm}} automatically creates instances for those services when you create your app.
+You can access starter kits from the {{site.data.keyword.cloud_notm}} dashboard or command-line interface.

+## What is a starter kit?
+{: #starter_kits}

+A starter kit is a production-ready pattern that can be integrated with a set of services to generate a production-ready asset that can be deployed directly into a DevOps pipeline and a Kubernetes cluster.
+A starter kit contains descriptive metadata that provides the user with enough information to know what the kit is and does.
+It also contains instructions that tell {{site.data.keyword.cloud_notm}} what to produce.
+The output is production-ready out of the box, and can be iterated on for further enhancements, based on {{site.data.keyword.cloud_notm}} best practices.
+Starter kit content isn’t as complex as a demonstration and not as trivial as a snippet or sample.
+They are dynamically created based on the developer’s requirements.

+Check out the instructions for [creating an app with a starter kit](/docs/apps?topic=creating-apps-tutorial-starterkit).

 ## How are starter kits different from samples?
 Starter kits are production-ready and focus on demonstrating a key pattern implementation by using a runtime (for example, Node.js and Express).
 In some cases, starter kits offer a simple user experience to highlight the integration of the service.
 In other cases, starter kits represent a customizable implementation of a sophisticated use case.